 Finally, we want to remind people wondering what to wear in a nursing interview to avoid the temptation to go in wearing scrubs or other gear designed for the clinical setting.
 Even expensive scrubs aren’t appropriate here.
 Remember, you’re meeting in an office setting, not on a hospital floor.
 There’s no need to show off your fancy scrubs.
 In fact, doing so can indicate a lack of professionalism.

 The same goes with jeans.
-True, it isn’t unheard of for a nurse to wear nice jeans along with a nice shirt to an interview, and it may not hurt your chances of landing the job you’re going for (depending on who’s interviewing you).
+True, it isn’t unheard of for a nurse to wear nice jeans along with a nice shirt to an interview.
+It may not hurt your chances of landing the job you’re going for (depending on who’s interviewing you).
 But it also may rub some clinical managers the wrong way, showing that you’re not likely to follow dress codes in other settings.

 Finally, you’ll want to remember to come in with a clean, well-groomed appearance.
 If you need a haircut or a manicure, get one before the interview.
 Show that you’re focused on cleanliness.
 Even if the day-to-day life of a nurse can be a messy one, it’s important to give the first impression that you can be trusted to keep as clean and hygienic as possible at all times.

-Don’t just take our word for it.
 If you’re in the market for a new assignment, check out our nationwide nurse job search to see what’s available.
-Or fill out a quick nursing job application now, and a CareerStaff recruiter will reach out to you with available opportunities.
+Or fill out a quick nursing job application now, and a CareerStaff recruiter will reach out to you with available opportunities!